 Which reminds me of the song “Papa was a Rolling Stone” by the Temptations with the lyrics “wherever he laid his hat was his home” which should tell us that we make our homes where we are and should not postpone it for later.

-You might not spend a lot of waking time in your home but it is where you spend those most crucial moments, which determine your waking day, before you fall asleep and as soon as you wake up.
+You might not spend a lot of waking time in your home but it is where you spend those most crucial moments, which determine your waking day before you fall asleep and as soon as you wake up.

 If you come home all stressed out, flop into that well-worn chair only to look across at the same old curtains that have been draped over the windows for the past five (5) years, you are most likely to feel much worse.

 Too many of us spend tens of thousands on a single set of drapes instead of on a few sets of well-priced drapes of different patterns.
-Alternatively you can opt to rotate the same sets around the rooms, which can be as effective as repainting the walls.
+Alternatively, you can opt to rotate the same sets around the rooms, which can be as effective as repainting the walls.

-If we are to apply the chama (a women’s social group with a mild financial component) model here, you can buy a number of full roles of draping at wholesale price then share it amongst the members.
+If we are to apply the Chama (a women’s social group with a mild financial component) model here, you can buy a number of full roles of draping at a wholesale price then share it amongst the members.
 Each of the members is then free to have theirs sewn into single pattern curtains, mixed pattern curtains, duvet covers, bed covers or scatter pillow covers so as to avoid your houses looking like those of twins.

 Recently my wife replaced the linings and curtains with something she called sheer curtains, in my head